skellatore/anycubic-predator/README.md

 At this point you can either re-level/probe the bed or continue on to the advanced modification.

-# Advanced - Electronics Modifiation
+# Advanced - Electronics Modification
 Follow this guide at your own risk.
 I take absolutely no responsibility if you damage your board and it no longer prints or works properly.
 I was at the point of replacing my board if this didnt work or if I blew it up in the process - either way I didn't care.

 I did a lot of reading and investigation of my own after reading https://reprap.org/forum/read.php?178,763881.
 I feel that this post actually explains the problem very well.
 To see if i could get better results, I decided to try it.
 If you want to as well, follow along.